Tashkent, Oʻzbekiston - Things to Do in Tashkent

 When to Visit

 The ideal time to visit Tashkent is during spring (April-May) and autumn (September-October) when temperatures are mild and comfortable for sightseeing, ranging from 15-25°C (59-77°F).
-Summers can be extremely hot with temperatures often exceeding 40°C (104°F), making outdoor activities challenging, while winters are cold with occasional snow and temperatures dropping below freezing.
-Spring brings blooming trees and pleasant weather perfect for exploring outdoor sites, while autumn offers clear skies and comfortable temperatures ideal for walking tours and market visits.
+Summer months (June-August) can be extremely hot with temperatures often exceeding 35°C (95°F), making outdoor exploration challenging during midday hours.
+Winter (December-February) brings cold temperatures and occasional snow, but fewer crowds and lower accommodation prices.
+Spring offers the added benefit of blooming trees and gardens throughout the city, while autumn provides clear skies and pleasant weather perfect for walking tours and outdoor dining.

 Insider Tips

-Respect local customs by dressing modestly when visiting religious sites and removing shoes when entering homes or certain traditional restaurants
+Respect local customs by dressing conservatively when visiting religious sites and removing shoes when entering mosques or traditional homes

 Explore Activities in Tashkent